Street naming and numbering

 If you need further advice you can email our team at landcharges@arun.gov.uk.

-For detailed information please see our street naming and property numbering policy
+For detailed information please see our street naming and property numbering policy and Guidance notes for applicants.

 Developers requiring an address for a new property or properties

-If you need any help before making an application please email nlpg@arun.gov.uk.
+If you need any help before making an application, please email landcharges@arun.gov.uk.
 For detailed information see our street naming and property numbering policy.

 How to apply